Coactive TVUser-centered

 - Always-on: A related limitation

-is that synchronization should be automatic (unless turned off), and not
+is that synchronization should be automatic (unless turned off by the

 requite a manual synchronization action every time a user tunes to a new